czbiohub-sf/tabula-muris-senis/2_aging_signature/README.md

   15) spec_*.fdr_dif: FDR (FDR adjusted p-value) for comparing the within-set meta age coefficient and the outside-set meta age coefficient, with respect to all genes.
 This is consistent with Supp.
 Table.
 3

 ## Supp.
 Tables in the paper
 - Supp.
-Table 1: Summary of tissue and cell types.
+Table 1: Summary of tissue and cell types, e.g., the 330 FACS GAGs.
 - Supp.
 Table 2: Aging-related genes discovered in each tissue-cell type.
 - Supp.
 Table 3: Genesets identified in the paper.
   1) global_aging: global aging genes.